-Photography isn’t always just about the ability to head out into the wild and snap photos during real-time.
+Photography isn’t always just about the ability to head out into the wild and snap photos in real-time.
 Much of the work is done behind the scenes and that is where the real magic happens.
 A lot of the impressive photography you see had to go through plenty of work to get it to the point where it was seen by the public, so it’s good to know how editing plays a part.

 Not only is editing important for making photos better looking in a fundamental aspect, but it’s also how people have learned to become more creative and flex their ideas in ways that the camera couldn’t capture.
 Some techniques have become so ingrained in photography, like double exposures, that they’re features on cameras now.